 Pustules are larger, tender bumps with a defined circular center.
 The center is filled with whitish or yellowish pus, and the bump has a pink or red base.
 Immune cells and bacterial cells collect to form this pus.

 Pustules typically look like much larger and more inflamed whiteheads.

 Several home remedies and over-the-counter medications can treat minor-to-mild papules and pustules.
 The following tips can help:

 - washing the affected area with cool water and soap using clean hands or a clean, gentle facecloth twice a day

-- applying a warm compress or cloth to the affected area for 10–15 minutes to encourage trapped debris to rise to the surface
+- applying a warm compress or cloth - available to buy in pharmacies and online - to the affected area for 10–15 minutes to encourage trapped debris to rise to the surface

 - using products with benzoyl peroxide to combat bacteria

 - using products with salicylic acid to remove dead skin cells and other debris